ymz-ncnk/go-serialization-benchmarks/README.md

 - `reuse` -  it supports buffer reuse.
 - `unsafe` - it supports unsafe code.
 - `unsafestr` - it supports only unsafe string serialization.
+- `notunsafe` - it uses the unsafe code for all types except `string` and copies data on unmarshal.
 - `fixbuf` - if a fixed buffer is used.

 This list can be expanded.